 But all of this tracing is just pretext.
 It is not at all, if you ask me, what the book is about.
 And that someone could seriously suggest that Plastic Reason is reducible to a mere recounting of the discovery of cerebral plasticity leaves me not only disappointed; it leaves me heartbroken.

 But what, then, is Plastic Reason about?

 To begin with, it is not about science.
 Nor about the brain.
 I am not so much interested in science.
 Nor in the brain.
 What intrigued me, instead, was poetry.
-Not that I am a poet.
-What I mean is the effort, akin to poetry, of capturing something of the intense turmoil, the turbulences provoked by the unanticipated finding of plasticity –– the falling apart of certainty, the loss of truth, the gain of unstable possibilities.
+It is not that I think I am a poet.
+What I mean instead is the effort, akin to poetry, of capturing something of the intense turmoil provoked by the unanticipated finding of plasticity –– the falling apart of certainty, the loss of truth, the gain of unstable possibilities.

 Imagine that every effort to come to terms with experiments –– the photos, the gels, the the blots, the graphs, the many hours of discussions at the bench –– were all contingent on unarticulated conceptual presuppositions.
 On so many of them that they could never be all discovered and cleared.
 The consequence would be an irreducible instability.

 I fell in love with just this instability.
 And I was thrilled –– frenzy –– when I recognized that I shared this love with the men and women who introduced me to the art of experimentation.
 I learned that labs are not about the production of truth.
 Or maybe they are but this is not what matters to the experimenter, at least not those I got to know.
 No, what matters in experimentation is the cultivation of uncertainty.
 What matters is the art of making uncertainty productive –– of letting it derail yet another set up, of opening yet another, unforeseen horizon.